 How is COS Using the Grant?

-COS’s commitment in utilizing this grant is to provide FSMA-related food safety training to members of the specialty crop industry.
-The local specialty crop industry may have difficulty attending food safety training as these trainings are offered in the larger cities and require out of town travel that is costly and disruptive to business operations.
-College of the Sequoias has experience delivering value-added, local, convenient, and affordable FSMA and food safety related training.
-The project’s aim is to reach the local specialty crop industry including the workforce on farms, in packing houses, and in food processing plants.
+The local specialty crop industry has difficulty attending convenient and affordable food safety training as these trainings are offered in the larger cities and require out of town travel that is costly and disruptive to their business operations.
+College of the Sequoias has experience delivering local, convenient and affordable FSMA and related food safety trainings.

 What Kind of Training is COS Doing for Specialty Crops?